krishnaura45/krishnaura45/README.md

 Here are some ideas to get you started:
 -->

-- 👷 <samp>Soon to complete my B.Tech in <b>Data Science and Artificial Intelligence</b> (2021-2025) from <b>International Institute of Information Technology Naya Raipur</b> (Percentage~ 76)
+- 👷 <samp>Completing my B.Tech in <b>Data Science and Artificial Intelligence</b> (2021-2025) from <b>International Institute of Information Technology Naya Raipur</b> (Percentage~ 76)
 - 💫 <samp>Schooled from PCM with Computer Science stream from Spring Dale College, ISC Board - 92.5%
-- 🔭 <samp>I’m currently working on project involving MLOps tools.
+- 🔭 <samp>I’m currently working on projects involving MLOps tools, AI agents.
-- ✨ <samp>I'm currently learning cutting-edge AI tools.
+- ✨ <samp>I'm continuously exploring cutting-edge AI tools.
-- 🌱 <samp>I’m currently exploring generative artificial intelligence, specifically AI agents.
+- 🌱 <samp>I’m learning MLOps and Gen AI.
-- 💬 <samp>Ask me about my projects in AI, and the technical stack and tools I use for AI and machine learning development.
+- 💬 <samp>Ask me about my projects in data science and AI, and the technical stack and tools I use for AI and machine learning development.

 <br>